Morocco: Slavers Bay and a Bit of Bollywood

 He grunts, gurgles and whistles.

 Leroy kneels and I swing my leg over his hump.
 He is a one-hump dromedary as opposed to a two-hump bactrian camel, found in Asia.
 I was wondering how I could sit on top of that thing.
 But it is pure blubber, stored on top of the animal, not a bag of water as legend has it.
 Riding a camel requires side to side hip action, which is almost tolerable, as long as the walk is on the flats.
-But camels can go straight down a dune and balancing yourself while descending at near 90 degrees awakens muscles and joints that have long been dormant.
+But camels can go straight down a dune.
+Balancing yourself while descending at near 90 degrees awakens muscles and joints that have long been dormant.
 I grab the horn of the saddle, lean way back and place by other hand on Leroy’s rump.
 It works, sort of, but I still approach every downhill dune with dread.

 There is a gurgling and grunting behind me.
 A camel has stopped, is stomping his hooves and making a sound that is a cross between a braying jackass and a flushing toilet.
-Like a congressman who makes similar noises, he refuses to move.
+Like a congressman who makes similar noises, he refuses to budge.
 His rider gets off and walks.
 Come to think of it, I would feel more comfortable walking too, but I won’t.
 The view from this height is magnificent…worth the pain.

 (c) Russell Johnson